grasshaussoftware/grasshaussoftware/README.md

 - 🦸🏼‍♂️ I'm a freelancer and founder of Grass Haus Studios
 - 👀 I’m interested in music, reading, crypto, and bots
 - 🌱 I’m currently learning python and react among other things
-- 💞️ I’m looking to collaborate on instapy2
+- 💞️ I’m currently collaborating on https://piphi.network
 - 📫 My email is deusopus@gmail.com
 - 🐻 My DOGE is DPaAF3ZVFNtpDoSf4Jov2A8xqZtTMgpf6V